Use pain relievers the right way to reduce fever

 How to treat a fever

 You probably take acetaminophen or ibuprofen, but which one should you give your child?
-Suburban Pediatrics, along with the American Academy of Pediatrics, believe that both usually are safe and effective ways to soothe your child.
+Cincinnati Children’s Liberty, Mason and Springdale Primary Care, along with the American Academy of Pediatrics, believe that both usually are safe and effective ways to soothe your child.
 (We recommend not giving ibuprofen to children under 6 months.)

 When you give your child either of these nonprescription medications in their pediatric formulas, the most important thing is to read and follow label directions.
 Provide doses based on your child’s age and weight, using only the measuring device that comes with the medicine.